Comparing Swiss Travel Passes and the Half Fare Card (2026)

 • Swiss Travel Pass: Unlimited travel on trains, buses, boats, trams, and even premium routes like Bernina and Glacier Express (seat reservation fees apply).

-• Half Fare Card: 50% off almost everything with great flexibility but not unlimited.
+• Half Fare Card: 50% off almost everything with great flexibility but not unlimited rides.

 • Regional Passes: These cover local trains and buses within their area.
 No coverage for trips beyond the region.